 4. Make informed decisions: By having access to data on maintenance performance, organizations can make informed decisions about resource allocation, equipment replacement, and maintenance strategy.

-How to Implement Maintenance Metrics?
+How to Implement Maintenance KPIs and Metrics?

 Implementing maintenance KPIs requires a structured approach.
 The following steps can help organizations implement maintenance metrics effectively: